 Enjoy the harvest

 Fall is harvest season, so that means fresh goods of all sorts can be found in Oneida County.
-Head to the Hodag Farmers’ Market in Rhinelander, stop by JP’s Berry & Pumpkin Patch in Tomahawk, take a sip at Three Lakes Winery or stop by a Minocqua restaurant for some down-home cooking when you’re Up North.
+Head to the Hodag Farmers’ Market in Rhinelander, stop by Tomahawk Berry Farm (they’ve got pumpkins, too), take a sip at Three Lakes Winery or stop by a Minocqua restaurant for some down-home cooking when you’re Up North.